giellalt/giellalt.github.io/tools/gobby.md

 not know this number (or if you don't know your own), there is a nice service at <http://whatismyipnumber.com/>, which answers exactly that question.
-Glue in the 12-number series (including intermediate dots) in the *Host:* field.
-The next field, *Port:*, contains a number, e.g.
+Glue in the 12-number series (including intermediate dots) in the _Host:_ field.
+The next field, _Port:_, contains a number, e.g. 6522.
-6522.
 Leave it unchanged.
 The third field gives your user name, leave that as well.
 Then there is a colour field, indicating the colour of your text.
 Change it if you don't like it (or if the program tells you that this colour is taken by your co-participant).
 Press ok when you are